-Coachella Valley Dollar Sales (all homes) This chart graphs dollar sales, averaged over three months, of all Coachella Valley home sales.
+Coachella Valley Dollar Sales (all homes)

+This chart graphs dollar sales, averaged over three months, of all Coachella Valley home sales.
 The scale on the left is in millions of dollars.
 It shows the same seasonal pattern as the chart of three-month unit sales, except the relative highs and lows are different due to price changes over time.
-Dollar sales in May were \$694 million, which is \$8 million less than last year.
+Dollar sales in February were \$542 million, which is 11% above last year.

 Home Sales by City

 On this graph, cities are ranked left to right by greatest dollar sales.
 Since revenue depends on dollar sales more than unit sales, the numbers in this chart are better proxies for "revenue" than unit sales.
-Dollar sales appear to be comparable to last year in every city except La Quinta, which is above last year and Palm Springs and Palm Desert, which have sales below last year.
+Dollar sales appear to be comparable to last year in every city except Palm Desert and La Quinta where sales are measurably higher.

 Dollar Sales by Price Bracket